MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/4-msgraph-directoryextensions.md

 Microsoft Graph provides four types of extensions for adding custom properties to users and storing custom data.
 The second type of extensions is the **directory extensions**, also called **Azure AD** extensions.

-In the team bonding app scenario, we want to store user-specific data about their public LinkedIn profile URL, Skype ID, and Xbox gamertag.
+In the team bonding app scenario, you want to store user-specific data about their public LinkedIn profile URL, Skype ID, and Xbox gamertag.

 Here, you'll learn how to use the directory extensions to store the three pieces of user data about the employees.